 - Uncompromising personal integrity and institutional integrity

-- Accountability by accepting responsibility for the actions and decisions of its employees
+- Accountability by accepting responsibility and consequences for its actions and decisions

 - Leadership, both personal and professional